salimandre/Metaheuristic-TSP-LSCO/README.md

 ## Large Scale Continuous Optimization

 As we wanted to see how well perform **Particle Swarm Optimization** on different objective functions and in different dimension settings we only used this one algorithm.
 We used the library **Pyswarms** for PSO evaluations.
-Pyswarms was able to handle boundary constraints although I think there were more powerful available implementations that I missed.
+Pyswarms was able to handle boundary constraints although we think there were more powerful available implementations that I missed.

 For dim 50 we used a budget of 250K evaluations and for dim 500 a budget of 1.25M evaluations.
 We chose our cognitive, social and inertia parameters by performing a **random search** among 100 settings and each setting was evaluated 10 times on the Shifted Sphere function in dim 50.
 We kept these same parameters for every other computations.